nlharris/DataFileUtil/README.md

 ### KBase module development design pattern notes

 Data that will be used frequently should be stored in a workspace object, if you can retrieve and parse it faster than the entire raw data file.
-Even better if there is a standard format for the data type, which can serve as the de facto data storage structure stored as a file shock and as a reference in an appropriate workspace object.
+Even better if there is a standard format for the data type, which can serve as the de facto data storage structure stored as a file in Shock and as a reference in an appropriate workspace object.
 If the data is too large you may need to split it into multiple workspace objects.

 Note that there may be limits on the size of data, number of files, and time of data transfer as well as requirements for network speed.